Xele02/UMO/README.md

 # Support

-You can join the discrod server for support and more information on release : https://discord.gg/QsUgY7pMs .
-(Open an issue if the link expire and I forget to update it)
+You can join the discrod server for support and more information on release : https://discord.gg/xeT57fyayE .

 # Used library :